-In this post, Stacy Konkiel summaries feedback of a recently posed question in identifying authors’ genders based upon names listed on ~2,000 journal articles–too large a corpus for manual analysis.
+In this post, Stacy Konkiel (Director of Research Relations at Altmetric, a Digital Science company) summaries feedback of a recently posed question in identifying authors’ genders based upon names listed on ~2,000 journal articles–too large a corpus for manual analysis.

 Recently on the LIS-Bibliometrics listserv, Ruth Harrison (Imperial College London) posed a question on behalf of a patron who was interested in identifying authors’ genders based upon names listed on ~2,000 journal articles–too large a corpus for manual analysis.
 The community weighed in with many good suggestions for ways to approach a large scale gender analysis for author names.
 We thought it would be helpful to others to share what Ruth learned (with permission from the original posters).

 Here are some recommendations from LIS-Bibliometrics listserv members* on the best places to find author names, APIs and software you can use to analyze gender, consultants you can hire the analysis out to, and previous approaches to analysis from other gender bibliometrics researchers.